apurbapokharel/Ccompiler/README.md

-First commit in arch, with nvim.
+Studying the code for scanner in depth.